-Ideally you’ll want to invest in some quick dry or even waterproof hiking trousers.
+Ideally you’ll want to invest in some quick dry hiking trousers.
 As an added bonus, Norwegians love these trousers so you’ll totally look like a local!
 You could even buy some hiking trousers at a local sports shop to have as a nice souvenir from Norway.

 Wearing only one layer of clothing

 If you read my packing list for summer in Norway you’ll already know that the key to dressing for Norway is layers – if you’re not wearing them, bring them.

 The weather in Norway can change in an instant, and the temperature changes as you go up in altitude can be dramatic.
 I’ve started off hikes in summer shorts weather and found myself in a snowstorm.